mr-shrayan/beeline-perceiver/README.md

 <h3>APPLICATIONS:</h3>

-Artifial Intelligence(Is used to Search through the State Space while developing an Autonomous Agent.
+Artifial Intelligence(Is used to Search through the State Space while developing an Autonomous Agent.<br>
-COMPUTER SCIENCE ( used to solve hard problems using State Space Eg. TSP,SAT,etc....
+COMPUTER SCIENCE ( used to solve hard problems using State Space Eg. TSP,SAT,etc....<br>
-Daily Life: Google Maps.
+Daily Life: Google Maps.<br>